serenita-org/vero/docs/using_multiple_beacon_nodes.md

 because of an unexpected technical issue or for planned maintenance.

+Note: it is possible to override the default mode of reaching consensus on attestation data among a majority of the beacon nodes using the `--attestation-consensus-threshold` CLI parameter.

 ## Attestations

 When the time comes to attest to the head of the chain,